-Small Batch Tahini Chocolate Chip Cookies, a twist from Sweet & Simple, make just 12 cookies!
+Small Batch Tahini Chocolate Chip Cookies, adapted from Sweet & Simple, make just 12 cookies!
 But you’ll want more.

 So I was totally going to give you a new cheesecake recipe for Shavuot (because Shavuot = cheesecake) but I made these Tahini Chocolate Chip Cookies instead and had to share them with you!
 They are wonderfully buttery, so that counts as your traditional dairy right?
 I’m going to go with right.

 Unlike cheesecake, these cookies can be made in less than 30 minutes, from grabbing the ingredients to eating a cookie.
 Can’t beat that.

 But I can’t take the credit for the recipe.
 I adapted a recipe from Christina’s latest cookbook, Sweet & Simple!
 Christina specializes in small-batch desserts (and savory food too!) and has written THREE books on the subject in two years.
 Is she superwoman?
 Perhaps.

 Can I tell you how amazing Christina is?
 She is a sweet mom to her precious Camille, and I love how honest she is on her blog!
 She doesn’t hide tough days.
 Christina is also the best at telling her friends how amazing they are, so I hope she knows how amazing she is too!
 (Even though we’ve never actually met IRL!
 Oy!)

 There are SO many tempting recipes in Sweet & Simple.
 And because they make small batches, you can definitely make them all.
 Beer Brownies, Strawberry Handpies, and Peanut Butter Chocolate Chip Cookies!

 But I couldn’t just leave the recipe for Peanut Butter Chocolate Chip Cookies alone.
 I swapped out the peanut butter for tahini and OMG were these addicting!

 I love that this recipe has a ton of chocolate chips.
 And all brown sugar gives them a rich molasses flavor.
 Tip: stick a few chocolate chips on the top of each cookie to make sure they look as good as they taste!
 And trust me, they taste amazing.